freakmaxi/kertish-dfs/manager-node/README.md

 ##### Commit Reservation Action
 Commit Reservation action is to commit that reservation can move to the further process.

-- `X-ReservationId` header for registration id.
+- `X-Reservation-Id` header for registration id.
 - `X-Options` for committing details.
 It has a special format `clusterId=size,clusterId=size,...`

 clusterId can repeat and the size will grow base on clusterId matching.